WHAT ARE THE TYPES OF MEDITATION?

 The defining characteristic of meditation is conscious breathing.
 Here’s what Dr. Andrew Weil says about conscious breathing:

-Breathing is special in several respects: it is the only function you can perform consciously as well as unconsciously, and it can be a completely voluntary act or a completely involuntary act, as it is controlled by two sets of nerves, one belonging to the voluntary nervous system, the other to the involuntary (autonomic) system.
-Breath is the bridge between these two systems.
+Breathing is special in several respects: it is the only function you can perform consciously as well as unconsciously, and it could be a completely voluntary act, or a completely involuntary act, as it is controlled by two sets of nerves, one belonging to the voluntary nervous system, the other belonging to the involuntary (autonomic) system.
+Breath is the bridge between these two systems.”

 Most people do not know how to breathe so as to take full advantage of the nourishing, health-giving properties of the act of breathing.
 Knowing how to perform simple breathing techniques can help lower your blood pressure, calm a racing heart, or help your digestive system without taking drugs.
 Breathing has direct connections to emotional states and moods – observe someone who is angry, afraid or otherwise upset, and you will see a person breathing rapidly, shallowly, noisily and irregularly.
 You cannot be upset if your breathing is slow, deep, quiet and regular.